 So, all in all, we feel that the Radeon RX 5700 XT offers better value for your money in general, so it is obviously the better pick if you want to get the best performance that you can for what you pay.

 Of course, the RTX 2060 Super isn’t entirely without merit either, as its lower power consumption means that the card will be running more quietly and won’t be hitting temperatures as high as the RX 5700 XT.
-However, don’t expect it to make any noticeable difference when it comes to the power bill!
+However, don’t expect it to make any notable difference when it comes to the electricity bill!

 Also, there’s always the matter of ray tracing, and as mentioned above, we feel that it isn’t a worthwhile feature right now, especially for weaker mid-range RTX cards such as the RTX 2060 Super.